sagesharp/gnome-online-coc/gnome-code-of-conduct.md

  * Mailing lists - mail.gnome.org
  * Wikis - wiki.gnome.org
  * Chat and forums - irc.gnome.org, discourse.gnome.org, GNOME Telegram channels, and GNOME groups and channels on Matrix.org (including bridges to GNOME IRC channels)
+ * Community spaces hosted on gnome.org infrastructure
+ * Any other channels or groups which exist in order to discuss GNOME project activities

 Communication channels and private conversations that are normally out of scope may be considered in scope if a GNOME participant is being stalked or harassed.